 Use of Confidential Information.
 Divulge confidential information acquired in the course of their duties or employment to an unauthorized Person.

 Solicitation.
-Directly or indirectly solicit or accept any gift or loan of money, goods, services, or other thing of value greater than $20.00 for the benefit of any Person or organization, which may influence the manner in which the Agents performs their duties.
+Directly or indirectly solicit or accept any gift or loan of money, goods, services, or other thing of value greater than $20.00 for the benefit of any Person or organization, which may influence the way the Agents performs their duties.

 Personal Opinion.
-Represent his or her personal opinion as that of the MICRC.
+Represent his or her opinion as that of the MICRC.

 Public Resources.
 Use personnel, resources, property, and funds under the care and control of the MICRC, imprudently or in conflict with prescribed constitutional, statutory, and regulatory procedures and not for direct or indirect gain or benefit of the Agent or their Family Members.